MathLee/ACCoNet/README.md

 # Pre-trained model and testing
 1. Download the following pre-trained models and put them in /models.

-2. Modify pathes of pre-trained models and datasets.
+2. Modify paths of pre-trained models and datasets.

 3. Run test_ACCoNet.py.